Lingwu

-Lingwu (灵武市 (靈武市, Língwǔ Shì), Xiao'erjing: لِئٍوُ شِ) is a county-level city of Ningxia Hui Autonomous Region, Southwest China, it is under the administration of the prefecture-level city of Yinchuan.
+Lingwu (灵武市 (靈武市, Língwǔ Shì), Xiao'erjing: لِئٍوُ شِ) is a county-level city of Ningxia Hui Autonomous Region, Northwest China, it is under the administration of the prefecture-level city of Yinchuan.
 It is the most important industrial city of Ningxia.
 Lingwu spans an area of 3846 km2, and according to the 2010 Chinese census, Lingwu has a population of 261,677.

 Toponymy

 Lingwu was historically known as Lingzhou (灵州 (靈州, Língzhōu), Xiao'erjing: لِئٍجِوْ).

 History

 During the Warring States period, the area was absorbed into the Qin dynasty under Beidi Commandery.
 The area was first incorporated into the Han dynasty in 191 BCE by Emperor Hui.
 In 437 CE, under the Northern Wei, the area was incorporated as Bogulu Town.
 In 526 CE, Bogulu Town was renamed as Lingzhou.
 In 756 CE, during the Tang dynasty, Emperor Suzong fled to Lingzhou during the Anshi Rebellion, where he ascended the throne with the aid of loyal bureaucrats and military supporters, only notifying his father Xuanzong after the fact.
 Lingzhou became part of the Western Xia in 1038.
 It was besieged by Genghis Khan in November 1226.

 On May 20, 1996, Lingwu was upgraded from a county to a county-level city.
 On October 25, 2002, Lingwu was transferred from the prefecture-level city of Wuzhong to Yinchuan.